 The IELTS Paper-Based tests are offered up to four times a month.
 The General Training test occurs about 24 times a year while the Academic test occurs on 48 pre-determined dates.
 The Computer-Based tests are available 3 times a day for the entire year.
 The IELTS registration process is quite simple and can be easily completed online on the official test website.

-The speaking test can be booked up to a week after your initial assessment (listening, reading and writing tests
+The speaking test can be booked up to a week before or after your initial assessment (listening, reading and writing tests

 When Should I Book My IELTS Speaking Test?